Have you noticed your gums looking red, puffy, or tender lately?

 It’s important to know that:

-That’s why seeing a dentist for a periodontal evaluation is crucial if you’re noticing changes in your gums.
+That’s why seeing a dentist for a periodontal evaluation is important if you’re noticing changes in your gums.

 👉 Learn more about our Periodontal Disease Treatment.